akamai/AkamaiOPEN-edgegrid-golang/README.md

   }
 ```

-Alternatively, your program can read the settings from an INI file.
+Alternatively, your program can read it from config struct.

 ```go
   package main